Reasons to Choose ICB

 Paper-Based Exams

-The paper-based exams are written at a physical location booked by the ICB or at a provider college and set for 09:00 am to 12:30 pm.
+The paper-based exams are administered at a physical location booked by the ICB or at a provider college, and they are scheduled from 09:00 am to 12:30 pm.

 Below is a list of tips you can also use to pass an ICB course: